RE:CZ

 Record the stop-loss event.
 UnrealizedPnL(t) can only draw down to RiskLine(t) at most, i.e., VC(t) = 0.

-Stop-loss is also intraday.
-Once a stop-loss occurs, the current trade is terminated.
-Even if the price rebounds later, the loss is locked in.
-The risk control capital will be zeroed out, but no state actually needs to be reset.
+Stop-loss also occurs intraday.
+After a stop-loss occurs, the current trade is terminated.
+Even if the price rebounds later, the loss is already locked in.
+The risk capital will return to zero, but no state actually needs to be reset.
 Stop-loss occurs, but the system continues running.

 The benchmark account and the observed information C(t) and StopLoss(t) remain unchanged.